troglobit/finit/README.md

 `runlevel` changes.
 If `<>` holds more [conditions](doc/conditions.md), these will also affect how a service is maintained.

-**Note:** even though it is possible to start services not belonging in the current runlevel these services will not be respawned automatically by Finit if they exit (crash).
-Hence, if the runlevel is 2, the below Dropbear SSH service will not be restarted if it is killed or exits.
+> **Note:** even though it is possible to start services not belonging in
+> the current runlevel these services will not be respawned automatically
+> by Finit if they exit (crash).
+Hence, if the runlevel is 2, the below
+> Dropbear SSH service will not be restarted if it is killed or exits.

+The `status` command is the default, it displays a quick overview of all monitored run/task/services.
+Here we call `initctl -p`, suitable for scripting and documentation:

 ```
-alpine:~# initctl
+alpine:~# initctl -p
 PID   IDENT     STATUS   RUNLEVELS    DESCRIPTION
 ======================================================================
 1506  acpid     running  [--2345----] ACPI daemon